WVAviator/capti/README.md

 ## Planned Development

-Surf is under active development and is not production ready.
+Capti is under active development and is not production ready.
 If you want to contribute, feel free to reach out (or just start opening issues and PRs, whatever).

 ### Upcoming Features